South Essex College: Main Southend Campus

-Beauty Therapy students are taught at the Beauty Academy in Queens Road, a few minutes' walk from the main campus.
-It also offers treatments to the general public.
-The College also offers purpose-built sports facilities at Wellstead Gardens in Westcliff-on-Sea, with a gym and playing fields for team sports.
+The College has purpose-built sports facilities at Wellstead Gardens in Westcliff-on-Sea, with a gym and playing fields for team sports.

-The Southend Campus also played host to a world record attempt in 2014 where two students (Alex Holland-Martin & Simon Turp) tried to break the longest radio show broadcast record.
+The Southend Campus played host to a world record attempt in 2014 where two students tried to break the longest radio show broadcast record.
 The pair were on air for 88 hours.

-Basildon Campus

-The Basildon Campus is situated just outside Basildon Town Centre.
-It specialises in vocational courses ranging from science, hairdressing, health and social care, public services and sport.

-The Campus offers realistic work environments such as motor vehicle workshops.
-For those studying animal care, an animal-management centre is on-campus.
+Stephenson Road Southend

+The Motor Vehicle, Engineering and Construction Centre at Stephenson Road Campus opened in 2018 and carrying both signage for South Essex College, and its Engineering sub brand PROCAT.

 Thurrock Campus

 In 2014 the Thurrock Campus relocated to a £45 million building in the centre of Grays.
-The campus offers specialist workshops linked to courses for construction, engineering, media and creative arts in addition to facilities for logistics, childcare, health and social care and courses.
+The campus has specialist workshops linked to courses for construction, engineering, media and creative arts in addition to facilities for logistics, childcare, health and social care and courses.
 There is an outdoor amphitheatre.

 The Forum Southend-on-Sea

-The Forum Southend-on-Sea is a £27 million modern library and learning zone located opposite the Southend Campus.
+The Forum Southend-on-Sea is a £27 million library and learning zone located opposite the Southend Campus.
 South Essex College is a partner in this venture with the University of Essex and Southend Council.
 The Forum houses a library collection on the first floor and a dedicated South Essex College area on the third floor.
-As well as hosting most of Higher Education resources, The Forum supports the delivery of the college's HE courses.
-Students have access to a large range of books and resources as well as around 100 computers and Wi-Fi access.
+As well as hosting most of Higher Education resources, The Forum supports the delivery of the college's HE courses. and Wi-Fi access.
 Other areas in the Forum include a University of Essex floor, the Focal Point Art Gallery, a 200-seat lecture theatre and refreshment facilities.

+Centre for Digital Technologies, Basildon

+The Centre for Digital Technologies opened in 2021 and is located in Basildon Town Centre.

+Luckyn Lane Campus, Basildon

+Originally home to PROCAT, which merged with South Essex College in 2018.
+It offers Engineering, Construction, Building Services and Transport courses.
+It is located on the Pipps Hill Industrial Estate.